Ali2500/BURST-benchmark/README.md

 **Frame-rate:** The val and test sets are evaluated at 1FPS.
 The eval code can handle result files with arbitrary frame rates (the predicted masks for un-annotated frames are simply ignored).

 **Additional Details:** This bash script creates a temporary directory and copies the provided predictions and ground-truth files there before calling the eval scripts for BURST in TrackEval.
 The three exemplar-guided tasks share the same evaluation procedure, as do the common and long-tail class-guided tasks.
 For the open-world tracking task, the internal TrackEval script is actually executed three times for the different class splits and the results for each run are printed separately.

+## Leaderboard

+Leaderboard is available on [paperswithcode](https://paperswithcode.com/dataset/burst).
+There is no dedicated eval server since the test set annotations are public.
+We have listed all 6 BURST tasks on paperswithcode with validation and test sets listed separately i.e. there are a total of 6*2=12 leaderboards

 ## Baselines